meinauto/meinauto-js/doc/tutorials/module/MODULE-ORCHESTRATION-SYSTEM.md

 ### The Module Autoload Declaration (MAD)

-For an example there is a [module template](../../../src/module/template/Module.js.template).
+For example there is a [module template](../../../src/module/template/Module.js.template).

-First initializing point for the autoloader could be an application markup or a direct object call from another javascripts.
+First initializing point for the autoloaded module class could be an application markup or a direct object call from another javascripts to access the module by DIC.

 #### Append autoloader run script to document head